 - The charitable company were not compliant with Charities SORP and needed help with transitioning from the Charities SORP (FRSSE 2015) to Charities SORP (FRS 102).

 - He advised their Finance team on the requirements of the Charities SORP to ensure compliance.
 We advised the Finance Committee about the conditions to claim theatre tax relief.

 - The statutory financial statements now comply with the Charities SORP.

 Arts charity 2

-- The charitable company had staged loss making theatrical productions but required advise on whether these losses could be tax relieved.
+- The charitable company had staged loss-making theatrical productions but required advice on whether these losses could be tax relieved.

 - He advised and prepared claims for Theatre Tax Relief for these loss-making theatrical productions which resulted in a large cash payment from HMRC.

 - HMRC had given advance assurance to a proposed investment in the company under the SEED Enterprise Investment Scheme (SEIS).
 However, on submission of the compliance statement following the issue of shares, HMRC argued that, in their view, the company did not satisfy the qualifying conditions under this scheme.
 The basis of HMRC’s challenge was that the new requirements set out in the Finance Act 2018 concerning “risk to capital” and “growth and development” had to be satisfied before they could approve the issue of SEIS3 tax certificates for investors in order for them to claim tax relief.
 The client appointed a tax barrister to put together a case against HMRC’s challenge.

 - His team worked with the client and a tax barrister to address HMRC’s enquiries, and the client was successful in obtaining HMRC’s approval for this investment as a SEIS investment.

 - On the back of this successful challenge, the company raised substantial funds from investors under the Enterprise Investors Scheme.